-ACCESS CONTROL SYSTEMS
+ACCESS CONTROL CARD READER

-ACCESS CONTROL: CARD READER
+ACCESS CONTROL: PROXIMITY CARD READERS

-Types of card readers available
+Types of wireless access control card readers available

 If you have ever scanned an item at the grocery store’s checkout, you know what a barcode is.
-Today, many building access control systems rely on employee badging with scannable barcodes to grant access via a barcode readers.
+Today, many building access control systems rely on employee badging with scannable barcodes to grant access via a barcode reader.
+A barcode is a series of alternating dark and light stripes read by an optical scanner.
 Barcode readers use infrared (IR) technology to read and authorize a variety of different barcodes.
-A barcode is a series of alternating dark and light stripes that are read by an optical barcode scanner.
-Barcode reader allows you to read virtually all existing cards.
+A barcode reader allows you to read virtually all existing cards.